xingyul/stereobj-1m/README.md

 ## License
-Our data and code are released under MIT License (see LICENSE file for details).
+Our code is released under MIT License (see LICENSE file for details).